Bolesław I the Brave

-The son of Mieszko I of Poland by his first wife Dobrawa of Bohemia, Bolesław ruled Lesser Poland already during the final years of Mieszko's reign.
-When the country became divided in 992, he banished his father's widow, Oda of Haldensleben, purged his half-brothers along with their adherents and successfully reunified Poland by 995.
+The son of Mieszko I by his first wife Doubravka of Bohemia, Bolesław ruled Lesser Poland already during the final years of Mieszko's reign.
+When the country became divided in 992, he banished his father's widow, Oda of Haldensleben and his half-brothers, purged their adherents, and successfully reunified Poland by 995.
 As a devout Christian, Bolesław supported the missionary endeavours of Adalbert of Prague and Bruno of Querfurt.
 The martyrdom of Adalbert in 997 and Bolesław's successful attempt to ransom the bishop's remains, paying for their weight in gold, consolidated Poland's autonomy from the Holy Roman Empire.

 At the Congress of Gniezno (11 March 1000), Emperor Otto III permitted the establishment of a Polish church structure with a metropolitan see at Gniezno, independent from the Archbishopric of Magdeburg.
 Bishoprics were also established in Kraków, Wrocław, and Kołobrzeg, and Bolesław formally repudiated paying tribute to the Empire.
 Following Otto's death in 1002, Bolesław fought a series of wars against Otto's cousin and heir, Henry II, ending in the Peace of Bautzen (1018).
 In the summer of 1018, in one of his expeditions, Bolesław I captured Kiev, where he installed his son-in-law Sviatopolk I as ruler.
 According to legend, Bolesław chipped his blade when striking Kiev's Golden Gate.
 In honour of this legend, the Szczerbiec ("Jagged Sword") would later become the coronation sword of Polish kings.

 Bolesław is widely considered one of Poland's most accomplished Piast monarchs; he was an able strategist and statesman, who transformed Poland into an entity comparable to a hereditary monarchy.
 Bolesław conducted successful military campaigns to the west, south and east of his realm, and conquered territories in modern-day Slovakia, Moravia, Red Ruthenia, Meissen, Lusatia, and Bohemia.
 He established the "Prince's Law" and sponsored the construction of churches, monasteries, military forts as well as waterway infrastructure.
 He also introduced the first Polish monetary unit, the grzywna, divided into 240 denarii, and minted his own coinage.